 Yes, it is true that it is a lot of work to go through these claims, check the facts and debunk them one at a time, but it is also an important cause and one which can’t fall on the shoulders of any single site or person.
 No single effort should have the end goal of completely ridding the world of bad science or refuting each claim made, but rather to refute at least a few and combat some of the bad science out there.
 Together, we can make a significant dent in the problem.

-This entry was posted on Monday, December 14th, 2009 at 2:20 pm and is filed under Bad Science, Education, Enviornment, Good Science, Misc, media.
+This entry was posted on Monday, December 14th, 2009 at 2:20 pm and is filed under Bad Science, Education, Enviornment, Good Science, media, Misc.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.

 View blog reactions